 Unbiased advice: Unlike national high street providers the local independent audiologists do not have ties with a specific manufacturer hence you receive an unbiased view from an independent audiologist on the choice of the technology, the brand and the features of the hearing aid.
-Specsavers only offer Signia, Phonak and their own Advance hearing aids that is a low-level version of Unitron technology.
-Boots's hearing care is owned by Phonak hence when purchasing your private from Boots your options are only limited to Phonak.
+Specsavers only offer Signia, Phonak and their own Advance hearing aids which is a low-level version of Unitron technology.
+Boots' hearing care is owned by Phonak hence when purchasing your private from Boots your options are only limited to Phonak.

-Lower price: The cost of the operation for a local independent audiologist is much less than those for high street national hearing aids providers such as Boots and Specsavers, Part of the price that you pay for your brand hearing aids goes toward the executives, directors and extensive support staff of a large organisation such as Boots and Specsavers.
+Lower price: The cost of the operation for a local independent audiologist is much less than those for high street national hearing aid providers such as Boots and Specsavers, Part of the price that you pay for your brand hearing aids goes toward the executives, directors and extensive support staff of a large organisation such as Boots and Specsavers.
 In practice you are paying for fat salaries and bonuses of the overhead of such large organisations, otherwise, the very same Phonak Paradise P90 will be the same if you purchase it from an independent audiologist or from Boots.